-Sales of our cryosurgical products decreased during the first quarter of 2008 compared to 2007 as a result of the termination of the distribution agreement for our domestic OTC product, as well as a decrease in sales of our OTC product internationally.
+Sales of our cryosurgical products decreased during the first six months of 2008 compared to 2007 as a result of the termination of the distribution agreement for our domestic OTC product (as described below), as well as a decrease in sales of our OTC product internationally.
 The cryosurgical systems market represents sales of Histofreezer® into both the domestic and international physicians' office markets and sales of the OTC formulation of this product through international distributors.
 Prestige Brands Holdings, Inc. ("Prestige") previously distributed our cryosurgical wart removal product under its Compound W Freeze Off® tradenames in the OTC market in the United States and Canada.
 Our distribution agreement with Prestige terminated on December 31, 2007.
-As a result, we are currently evaluating alternative strategies for the OTC distribution of this product in the United States and Canada.
-However, it is not possible to predict at this time what the terms of such an arrangement might be or if such an arrangement will be successful.
+As a result, we are currently preparing to re-enter the U.S. OTC cryosurgery marketplace in 2009 with our own branded product offering.

 SSL International plc ("SSL") distributes our cryosurgical product under its Scholl's and Dr. Scholl trademarks in the OTC market in several European countries, Australia and New Zealand.
 Genomma Labs ("Genomma") also distributes a similar product to the OTC market in Mexico and has rights to Argentina, Brazil, various other Latin American countries and South Africa.
-Overall, our international OTC cryosurgical sales decreased 22% in 2008 compared to the prior year due to the purchasing patterns and inventory levels maintained by these distributors.
+Overall, our international OTC cryosurgical sales decreased 47% in the first six months of 2008 compared to the same period in the prior year due to an unanticipated inventory buildup at Genomma.

-Sales to the substance abuse testing market decreased during the first quarter of 2008, due primarily to economic conditions in the United States and reduced international public sector funding.
+Sales to the substance abuse testing market also decreased during the first six months of 2008, due primarily to economic conditions in the United States and reduced international public sector funding.
 Our workplace testing business has been impacted by the decline in employment rates in some of the markets that buy our Intercept® collection device and related assays.
-The international decrease in public sector funding in the international market has slowed the implementation of criminal justice testing.
-We expect renewed growth in the utilization of our Intercept® product line as employment conditions in the U.S. recover, international criminal justice funding is increased and customers continue to adopt oral fluid-based drug testing and shift away from traditional urine-based drug testing.
+The decrease in public sector funding in the international market has slowed the implementation of criminal justice testing overseas.
+We do not expect renewed growth in the utilization of our Intercept® product line until employment conditions in the U.S. recover and international criminal justice funding is increased.

-Sales to the insurance risk assessment market increased during the three months ended March 31, 2008, largely due to decreased sales in the first three months of 2007 due to the timing of purchases by our laboratory distributors in the latter part of 2006 and early 2007.
+Sales to the insurance risk assessment market increased during the six months ended June 30, 2008.
+The increase was due to the timing of purchases by our laboratory distributors.